marein/php-gaming-website/README.md

 This is a web-based board game platform designed for players to connect and play.
-Alongside the gaming experience, it showcases a range of software engineering concepts, including a modular, [reactive](https://www.reactivemanifesto.org), [domain-driven](https://en.wikipedia.org/wiki/Domain-driven_design) backend architecture that ensures scalability, real-time browser interactions, and observability - while using technologies often underestimated for their capabilities.
+Alongside the gaming experience, it showcases a range of software engineering concepts, including a modular, [reactive](https://www.reactivemanifesto.org), [domain-driven](https://en.wikipedia.org/wiki/Domain-driven_design) backend architecture that ensures scalability, real-time browser notifications, and observability - while using technologies often underestimated for their capabilities.

 **Curious about how it all works?** Take a deeper dive into the system design in [Context is king](#context-is-king).